Michele Carey: Personal life

 Carey was briefly married to her son's (her only child) father in 1961.
 She was married again in the early 1970s to the man who would adopt her son.
 She was also briefly married in the early 1990s to a businessman in New Mexico.
 Carey's last marriage was with businessman Fred G. Strebel in 1999, and she resided with him in Hillsborough and Rancho Mirage.
 Strebel died on December 28, 2011.

 Death

 Carey died at the age of 76 on November 21, 2018, of natural causes in Newport Beach, California.
-Her father, who had been the oldest living NCAA wrestling champion, died earlier the same year.
-Her mother died in 2016.
-She was preceded in death by her only child Kevin Troy Schwanke.
+Her father, who had been the oldest living NCAA wrestling champion, died earlier the same year, and her mother had died in 2016.
+Her son Kevin Troy Schwanke also died before her.